 The next day I made some jelly using half a pack of Hartleys raspberry jelly.
 I added 2 tsp of Chambord to the mixture.
 I poured it on top, but I did have some problems with leakage.
 I decided not to fill it too much as it was leaking.

-For the decoration I whipped up some cream, I didn’t measure it but it was about 300ml.
-And I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)
+For the decoration I whipped up some cream, and I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)

 I added raspberries and lime zest on top and it was done!
 I was really pleased with the final apperance and look of it.
 I thought it looked really pretty!
 I haven’t cut into it yet, but I tasted some of the bavarois while I was making it and it was so creamy and delicious.
 I can’t wait to have a slice!